 If you are not going to use the WAN interface on your node, you can select disabled from the Protocol dropdown list.
 If you will be using your node as a Tunnel Server, you should assign the node a Static IP address on your router for the node’s WAN interface.
 This will be explained in the Tunnel Server section below.

-When a node has Internet access from either the WAN or LAN interface, that access is available to the node itself and to any computers connected via the LAN port.
-Checking the Mesh Gateway box will also allow this node to route traffic from the Mesh RF interface to/from the Internet or other external network.
-By default the Mesh Gateway box is unchecked because it is not desirable to route Internet traffic over the radio interface.
-AREDN™ is an FCC Part 97 amateur radio network, so be sure that any traffic which will be sent over the radio complies with FCC Part 97 rules.
-If you want local wireless Internet access, consider using a standard FCC Part 15 compliant access point instead of the node’s Mesh Gateway feature.
+When a node has Internet access on its WAN interface, that access is available to the node itself and to any computers connected via the LAN port.
+Checking the Allow others to use my WAN box will allow this node to route traffic from all its interfaces to/from the Internet or other external network.
+This box is unchecked by default because it is not desirable to route Internet traffic over the radio interface.
+AREDN® is an FCC Part 97 amateur radio network, so be sure that any traffic which will be sent over the radio complies with FCC Part 97 rules.
+If you want local wireless Internet access, consider using an FCC Part 15 access point instead of the node’s WAN gateway.